Week A

 • Accessing a wider range of information

-• Access to up to date, real-world information
+• Access to up-to-date, real-world information

 • Greater opportunities for blended learning to support research, analysis, communication and collaboration